YasheerahYaqoot/uav_vla/README.md

 This repository includes:
 - The implementation of the UAV-VLA framework.
 - Dataset and benchmark details.
-- Code for simulation-based and real-world experiments.
+- Code for simulation-based experiments in Mission Planner.

 ## Benchmark